vertica/VerticaPy/docs/source/user_guide_machine_learning_introduction.rst

 Unsupervised Learning
 ----------------------

-These algorithms are to used to segment the data (``k-means``, ``DBSCAN``, etc.) or to detect anomalies (``Local Outlier Factor``, ``Z-Score`` Techniques...).
+These algorithms are to used to segment the data (``k-means``, :py:func:`~verticapy.machine_learning.vertica.DBSCAN`, etc.) or to detect anomalies (:py:func:`~verticapy.machine_learning.vertica.LocalOutlierFactor`, ``Z-Score`` Techniques...).
 In particular, they're useful for finding patterns in data without labels.
 For example, let's use a k-means algorithm to create different clusters on the Iris dataset.
 Each cluster will represent a flower's species.

 .. code-block:: python